dwightvj/PIC16B-Project/README.md

 **Kyle**: Helped fine-tune model by introducing new breeds to classify.
 Additionally, web scraped for more data/dog photos to create a database of images we can query for in real-time.

 **Britney + Charisse** - cleaning the dog attribute dataset, and used KDtree to predict the best dog breed based on user preferences!

+**Charisse**: Worked on breed recommender with Britney.
+Focused on transforming the json file into a cleaned dataframe, feature selection, and a breed recommendation based on cosine similarity.